Donny-bla/segmentation-upsampler/paper/paper.md

 # Summary

 Recent advances in ultrasound therapy are supported by improved simulation methods.
 These methods enhance diagnostic, therapeutic, and monitoring capabilities.
-A significant challenge in ultrasound simulations is the insufficient resolution of medical images like MRI and CT scans.
-Effective ultrasound simulation requires higher resolution, typically achieved through upsampling, but naive methods can introduce artifacts and inaccuracies, especially staircasing effect.
+A significant challenge in ultrasound simulations is the insufficient resolution of the medical images (usually MRI and CT scans) used to generate patient-specific simulation domains.
+Accurate patient-specific ultrasound simulation typically requires medical image upsampling, but naive upsampling methods can introduce artifacts and inaccuracies that corrupt simulation accuracy.

-To address this, a new mesh-based algorithm is proposed for upsampling segmented medical images.
+To address this, a new mesh-based algorithm is developed for upsampling 3-dimensional segmented medical images.
 The algorithm smooths the image, extracts an isosurface, generates a triangulated mesh, and rasterizes it to the required resolution.
-This method reduces staircasing effect and other artifacts, compared to traditional upsampling methods.
+This method reduces staircasing and other upsampling artifacts, compared to traditional upsampling methods.

 The algorithm's effectiveness is demonstrated using a complex test object and medical images of a spine and liver, showing improved accuracy and smoothness.
 This approach holds promise for enhancing the precision of ultrasound simulations in personalized medicine.

 # Statement of need

-Ultrasound therapy has seen remarkable progress recently, with its applications extending from targeted cancer treatments to non-invasive brain function modulation [^1] [^2].
-Such achievement is driven in part by the adoption of advanced simulation methods.
-These methods have enabled the focusing of ultrasound through complex media, such as the skull [^3], using techniques like phase correction [^4] and electronic focusing [^5], expand the scenario of application of ultrasound therapy.
+Ultrasound therapy has progressed substantially, with current applications extending from targeted cancer treatment to non-invasive brain function modulation [^1] [^2].
+The development and success of these applications is partially driven by the adoption of advanced simulation methods.
+Simulation methods have enabled the focusing of ultrasound through complex media such as the skull [^3] using techniques like phase correction [^4] and electronic focusing [^5].

-Ultrasound simulation can provide insights into the diagnosis [^6], treatment [^7], and monitoring of various health conditions [^8].
-Moreover, ultrasound stimulation can be a useful tool in personalized medicine.
-By conducting subject-specific simulations, we can monitor the variation of pressure and heat during medical treatment for a specific patient[^9][^10].
+Ultrasound simulation can provide insight into the diagnosis [^6], treatment [^7], and monitoring of various health conditions [^8].
+For example, ultrasound neuromodulation is rapidly developing as a tool in personalized medicine.
+Subject-specific simulations can be used to estimate treatment pressures and heating, giving confidence in the safety and efficacy of the treatment[^9][^10].

 One of the primary limitations in patient-specific ultrasound simulation is the resolution of medical images.
 Medical images, such as those obtained through Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scans, can provide sufficient information for radiologists' diagnosis.
 However, the resolution of these images are often insufficient for accurate ultrasound simulation.
 In practice, an MR Image typically has a 1 mm isotropic resolution, while CT resolution is typically 0.5 mm in plane and 1-2 mm between planes.
 Ultrasound simulations need 6-12 grid points per wavelength, which at 500 kHz and in water or most soft tissues, corresponds to an isotropic resolution of 0.25 to 0.5 mm [^11].
-During ultrasound simulation, these images are typically segmented into labels, each representing a different type of tissue or material by segmentation.
+Prior to ultrasound simulation, these images are typically segmented into labels, with each label representing a different type of tissue or material.
 Image segmentation can be completed manually, semi-automatically [^12], and now with AI models [^13].
 The resulting label-map is then used to define the acoustic (and thermal) properties throughout the simulation grid.
 The resolution of these segmented images and the accuracy of the segmentation tends to limit simulation accuracy [^11].

 An 'upsampling' process is required in order to bridge the gap between image resolution and the required simulation resolution.
 However, naive interpolation-based upsampling methods, such as nearest neighbour or linear interpolation, may lead to 'staircasing' effects [^11].
 Poor image segmentation may also lead to a staircased simulation domain and incorrect simulation results.